 Travels With Kev’s Podcast: Amtrak’s Lake Shore Limited

 Taking Amtrak is a convenient and relaxing way to travel with some scenic views.

-A large portion of this is overnight; depending on when you get on, you can plan to see the start and finish and sleep through the middle.
+A large portion of this is overnight.
+Depending on when you get on, you can plan on seeing the start and finish and sleep through the middle.

-Many of the train’s stops are in the downtown areas of their communities, unlike airports.
+Many train stops are in their communities’ downtown areas, unlike airports.

-Plus, it serves many small communities without access to airports or other transportation, so Amtrak’s Lake Shore Limited and its connecting services are essential to the USA transportation system.
+Plus, the train serves many small communities without access to airports or other transportation, so Amtrak’s Lake Shore Limited and its connecting services are essential to the USA transportation system.